This fact sheet was updated on 12/16/20.

-White-nose syndrome (WNS) is a newly recognized disease of bats associated with the recently identified fungus Pseudogymnoascus destructans (formerly Geomyces destructans), which infects the skin of the muzzle, ears and wings of bats.
+White-nose syndrome (WNS) was first recognized as a disease of bats in 2006-7 and is caused by the fungus Pseudogymnoascus destructans (Pd; formerly Geomyces destructans), which infects the skin of the muzzle, ears and wings of bats.
 WNS was first reported in the winter of 2006-2007 in a popular tourist cave near Albany, New York.
 Since then, researchers have been actively gathering information to better understand this catastrophic disease.

-WNS was originally discovered in New York in 2006 and has since spread to 25 states in the eastern, Midwestern, and southern United States, and 5 Canadian provinces.
-The fungus associated with WNS has also recently been isolated in bats in several countries in Europe, but the disease does not cause mortality as it has in North American bats.
+Since its original discovery WNS has since spread to 35 states and seven Canadian provinces.
+The fungus associated with WNS has also recently been newly isolated in bats in several countries in Europe and Asia, but there the disease does not cause mortality as it has in North American bats.

 There is currently no treatment for WNS.
-However, a recent study suggests that bats may recover with supportive care and increased body temperature provided at wildlife rehabilitation facilities may help bats to recover.
+However, supportive care and increased body temperature provided at wildlife rehabilitation facilities may help bats to recover.
 Experimental treatments, such as vaccines, UV light, anti-fungal and biological sprays are also being studied and evaluated for effectiveness.

 The United States Fish and Wildlife Service (USFWS) has organized a national plan to help state and federal agencies, tribes, and many other organizations and individuals to investigate and manage WNS.
 Much about WNS is still unknown, so research continues to provide a more complete understanding of the disease.
-Management practices are being developed in hopes of preventing further spread of the disease and protecting bat populations.
-People can spread the fungus from bat to bat or cave to cave on their shoes and clothing, so it is important for people to take certain precautions in order to avoid this kind of spread.
+People can spread the fungus from bat to bat or cave to cave on their shoes and clothing, so it is important for individuals to take precautions to avoid this kind of spread.
 People should avoid direct contact with bats or contaminated surfaces.
 If contact is necessary people must wear gloves and protective clothing.
 All potentially contaminated materials and surfaces should be disinfected according to the latest decontamination guidance, available at Whitenosesyndrome.org.
 Agencies are restricting public access to caves in hopes of preventing further human facilitated spreading of the fungus.
-Complete details of the USFWS WNS management plan can be found in their May 2011 publication “A National Plan for Assisting States, Federal Agencies, and Tribes in Managing White-Nose Syndrome in Bats”.
+Current details about local initiatives and species’ status is best obtained from the state wildlife management agency biologists.
 Any sick bats, dead bats, or bats exhibiting abnormal behavior should be reported to the local wildlife authorities.
 The public should also be respectful of any cave closures.
+Management practices are being developed in hopes of preventing further spread of the disease, protecting bat populations, and increasing bat health.